Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 It actually got to the point where Dyer had to stop and ask.
 "Okay, seriously.
 Where are all the fat people in this town?"

 "Oh, man, so, way it works is, Folctha has basically a lazy tax.
 You have to register a certain amount of exercise or activity every week here to get a tax credit.
-It, uh...saved me nearly eight thousand pounds last year since I was able to refund almost all my VAT."
+It, uh... saved me nearly eight thousand pounds last year since I was able to refund almost all my VAT."

 "No shit?"